kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

   tipuesetContent: "libs/tipuesearch_content"
 },
 {% endprism %}
-A JS object that lists the dependencies that things on the `deps` array need in order to function properly.
-You can think of them as the "dependencies of the dependencies" (ha-ha!).
+`paths` is a JS object that lists the dependencies that things on the `deps` array need in order to function properly...you can think of them as the "dependencies of the dependencies" (ha-ha!).
+These files are located in a directory called `libs` that's in our `scripts` folder.

 As you can see, these are the previously-discussed four files that Tipue needs to function properly on our website.
 Also note that we're using jQuery 1.10.2: this will be important when we start talking about WordPress and is REALLY important when we talk about the final piece of our configurations.